-Training sessions are held at City Academy Bristol and are open to all.
+Horfield Korfball Club training sessions are held at The City Academy, Bristol and are open to both new and experienced Korfball players.
 We’re always excited to welcome new players into the club to give the sport a try.
 Your first three training sessions are absolutely free!

 Russell Town Ave